garylirocks/quickrefs/azure-networking.markdown

 ![vnet](images/azure_virtual-networks.png)

-A vNet can be cloud-only or connected to on-prem network through site-2-site VPN, or ExpressRoute circuit
+A vNet can be cloud-only or connected to on-prem network through site-2-site VPN, or ExpressRoute

 - Some resources are connected directly:
   - VM